Frequently Asked Questions

 1. How long will it take to receive my results?

-Complete amino acid analysis results are available within 48 hours.
+Complete amino acid analysis results are available within 10 working days.
 Sample numbers larger than 60 may require additional time.

-Taurine analysis results are available within 24 hours.
+Taurine analysis results are available within 10 working days.

 Samples such as food, body tissue, and other solids often require hydrolysis prior to analysis for amino acid composition.
 Three additional working days are required if hydrolysis is necessary.